Ambassador East

-The Ambassador Chicago, known for many decades as the Ambassador East, is a historic hotel in Chicago, established in 1926.
-In their heyday, both the hotel and its iconic restaurant, The Pump Room, were frequented by celebrities.
+The Ambassador Gold Coast, known for many decades as the Ambassador East, is a historic hotel in Chicago, established in 1926.
+In its heyday, the hotel and its iconic restaurant, The Pump Room, were frequented by celebrities.
+It had a sister hotel located across the street, the Ambassador West, until that hotel closed in 2002.

 Location

 The hotel is located at 1301 North State Parkway in the Gold Coast area of Chicago.
 It is located near the city's Magnificent Mile district.
-It is near Lake Michigan, which it has views of.
+It is near Lake Michigan, which it has some views of.

 History

 The Ambassador East opened in 1926.
+It had been constructed by hoteliers Frank Bering and Ernie Byfield on the former site of the Huck Brewing Company.
+The building has seventeen floors.

-The hotel received many celebrities in its heyday.
-Among the who held long-term residence in the hotel were Doris Day, Helen Hayes, Eunice Kennedy, and Lana Turner.
+The hotel received many celebrities in its heyday, including some who were extended residents at the hotel.
+Among those who held long-term residence at the hotel were Doris Day, Helen Hayes, Eunice Kennedy, Lana Turner and Harry Caray.

-The hotel was featured in the film North by Northwest.
+Initially, during Byfield's ownership and operation of the hotel, it did not allow dogs, which has been attributed to a personal dislike Byfield had for them.
+However, reportedly after an interaction with a small poodle had enchanted Byfield, he revoked this policy and began offering special treatment to the dogs of guests.
+For many decades, the hotel would be well known for the service it offered catering to the dogs of its guests, with a 1991 Chicago Tribune article reporting that that reputation persisted.